Home | Blog Index | Blog Archives | Christianity & Faith Essays

-What does all this mean for the planned storm observing operations this year?
+What does all this mean for the planned storm photography operations this year?
 For one, any Great Plains trips are obviously completely off the table now.
 All indications are I'll be limited to the immediate St. Louis area.
 But stricter lockdown orders could come at any time.
 We simply don't yet know how bad this will get.
 Conversely, hydrochloroquine could bring a swift end to the crisis, an outcome we are all earnestly hoping for.
-To put it this way, there is no real plan at this point.
-Storm observers are just going to have to take things day-by-day and accept whatever limitations the virus deals us.
+To put it this way, there is no real plan at this point. storm photographers are just going to have to take things day-by-day and accept whatever limitations the virus deals us.

 As for this blog, I will continue the forecast updates as I normally would.
-Just as an "exercise", I'll also continue the storm observing expedition probability tables for the chances of a hypothetical - not actual - expedition.
+Just as an "exercise", I'll also continue the storm photography expedition probability tables for the chances of a hypothetical - not actual - expedition.
 So, lets move on from the pandemic talk and into the weather patterns.

 Forecast update for Sunday, March 22